CIBERER/Scourge-COVID19/README.md

 <a name="study2"></a>

 ## Novel risk loci for COVID-19 hospitalization among admixed American populations (2024)
-Here we have conducted the largest GWAS meta-analysis for COVID-19 hospitalization in admixed Americans, comprising a total of 4,702 hospitalized cases recruited by <a href="https://www.scourge-covid.org/" title="SCOURGE website">SCOURGE</a> and other seven participating studies in the COVID-19 Host Genetic Initiative (<a href="https://www.covid19hg.org" title="COVID-19 HGI website">COVID-19 HGI</a>) [<a href="#ref2">2</a>].
+Here we have conducted the largest GWAS meta-analysis for COVID-19 hospitalization in admixed Americans, comprising a total of 4,702 hospitalized cases recruited by <!-- <a href="https://www.scourge-covid.org/" title="SCOURGE website"> -->SCOURGE<!-- </a> --> and other seven participating studies in the COVID-19 Host Genetic Initiative (<a href="https://www.covid19hg.org" title="COVID-19 HGI website">COVID-19 HGI</a>) [<a href="#ref2">2</a>].
 The main scripts used for this study are available <a href="https://github.com/CIBERER/Scourge-COVID19/tree/main/scripts/novel-risk-hosp-AMR-2024">here</a>.

 ### Access to the results of this study
 To help advance COVID-19 research and allow the wider research community to access to the genome-wide scale results of the <a href="https://www.scourge-covid.org/" title="SCOURGE website">SCOURGE</a> study, the variant summary data resulting from the association study in <a href="https://www.scourge-covid.org/" title="SCOURGE website">SCOURGE</a> samples can be accessed after an internal assessment of formal requests received.